-In 2023, the European Hearing Instrument Manufacturers Association (EHIMA) reported that global hearing aid sales by its members, the world’s largest and leading hearing instrument manufacturers, grew by 4.7% to a total 20.25 million units in 2022.
-This followed a steep increase from pre-Covid levels due to catch-up demand in 2021.
+In 2026, the European Hearing Instrument Manufacturers Association (EHIMA) reported that global hearing aid sales by its members, the world’s largest and leading hearing instrument manufacturers, of 23.16 million units in 2025, representing a further increase compared to 2024.

 Global Unit Sales: